PtrWrangler/Comp442_Interpreter/README.md

 VAR_ENTRY
-    pop the attr_stack's migrated attrs for the function and create the function entry link this entry to a newly created symbol table for this function.
+    pop the attr_stack's migrated attrs for the function and create the function entry

+    if type is UserDefined, check if it is really

+    link this entry to a newly created symbol table for this function.
     Increment the scope level

+CHECK_VAR_EXIST
+    check if the identifier has been declared for use in current scope

+END_PROGRAM
+    Pops the program function semantic table off the semantic stack starts 'second pass' to check for proper existing UD_Type declaration and circular class dependancy

 --- Description/rationale of the overall structure of the solution --- TABLE PARSING: